Sundara Kanda

 दधिमुख-विज्ञापनम् / Dadhimukha Reports the Madhuvana Incident

-This sarga stages a courtly-legal inquiry within the vanara polity.
-Dadhimukha, the appointed guardian of Madhuvana, prostrates before Sugriva and reports that Angada and the returning search-party have entered the protected grove, consumed honey and fruit, and forcibly repelled the guards.
-Lakshmana questions the cause of Dadhimukha’s distress, prompting Sugriva’s interpretive judgment: such celebratory transgression would not occur without success in the mission.
-Sugriva infers that Sita has been seen—most likely by Hanuman—because the capacity (sādhana), resolve (vyavasāya), intellect (mati), and proven prowess required for the task are established in him.
-The chapter thus converts an apparent breach of discipline into evidence of accomplished duty, reframing disorder as a sign of fulfilled purpose.
-Rama and Lakshmana rejoice upon hearing this reasoning, and Sugriva orders that the leaders, headed by Hanuman, be brought quickly so that the details of Sita’s discovery can be heard directly.
+This sarga presents a courtly, quasi-legal inquiry within the vanara realm.
+Dadhimukha, the appointed guardian of Madhuvana, prostrates before Sugriva and reports that Angada and the returning search-party have entered the protected grove, consumed honey and fruit, and forcibly driven off the guards.
+When Lakshmana asks why Dadhimukha is so distressed, Sugriva offers an interpretive judgment: such festive transgression would not occur without success in the mission.
+He infers that Sita has been seen—most likely by Hanuman—since in Hanuman are established the means (sādhana), resolve (vyavasāya), intellect (mati), and proven prowess required for the task.
+Thus an apparent breach of discipline is transformed into evidence of duty accomplished, and disorder is reframed as a sign of fulfilled purpose.
+Rama and Lakshmana rejoice at this reasoning, and Sugriva orders that the leaders, headed by Hanuman, be brought at once so the details of Sita’s discovery may be heard directly.

 29 verses | Sugriva, Dadhimukha, Lakshmana